 Far East Travel: Seoul, South Korea

 Seoul is a giant, cosmopolitan, hypermodern city, host to a culture unique in the world, well aware of its roots and proud of its contributions.
 Seoul is so gigantic that it is impossible to see the end of it, even at the top of Mount Bugaksan, which is at the heart of the city.
 Visiting its different districts brings us back to a pillar of travel and the philosophy behind it: visiting Seoul means remembering how small one is on this immense planet.
-While in Seoul, it would also be a good idea to visit it’s southern sister, Busan.
+While spending three days in Seoul, it would also be a good idea to visit it’s southern sister, Busan.
 You can catch a high-speed train from Seoul to make your trip to Busan comfortable.

 Far East Travel: Cebu, Philippines